EMMA-TRIUMF/G4EMMA/README.txt

 already implemented in beam.dat.
 To change this option, simply change the last (9th) line in beam.dat to SPEC or GAUS.
 It is set to SPEC by default.

+Nov.
+15 Update: - added a histogram as part of the output data file which displays the energy spectrum that was emitted from the target.
+Useful for verification purposes.